oracle/weblogic-azure/README.md

 - Load Balancer
    - Choice of Azure Application Gateway (agw) or standard load balancer service.
 With agw, you can upload TLS/SSL certificate, use a certificates stored in a key vault, or allow a self-signed certificate to be generated and installed.
 - Storage resources
    - An Azure Storage Account and a file share named weblogic if you select to create Persistent Volume using Azure File share service.
-The mount point is /shared.
+The mount point is **/shared**.
 - Monitoring resources
    - If desired, Azure Container Insights and workspace.
 - Key software components
    - Oracle WebLogic Server Enterprise Edition.
-The ORACLE_HOME is /u01/app/wls/install/oracle/middleware/oracle_home.
+The **ORACLE_HOME** is **/u01/app/wls/install/oracle/middleware/oracle_home**.
    - This offer always deploys WLS using the 'Model in image' domain home source type.
 For more information, see the documentation from Oracle.
    - WebLogic Kubernetes Operator
    - Oracle JDK.
-The JAVA_HOME is /u01/app/jdk/jdk-${version}.
+The **JAVA_HOME** is **/u01/app/jdk/jdk-${version}**.
    - A WLS domain with the Administration Server up configured based on the provided Administrator user name and credentials.
-The default domain name is sample-domain1, the domain path is /u01/domains/sample-domain1/.
+The default domain name is sample-domain1, the domain path is **/u01/domains/sample-domain1/**.
    - A dynamic cluster with Managed Servers running.
 The number of initial and maximum number of Managed Servers are configurable.
 - Database connectivity
    - The offer provides database connectivity for PostgreSQL, Oracle database, Azure SQL, MySQL, or an arbitrary JDBC compliant database.